-Copyright © 2012, David Schrunk.
-All Rights Reserved.
+Copyright © 2014, David Schrunk.
+All rights reserved.

 About the Author: David G. Schrunk is an aerospace engineer and medical doctor with board certifications in the medical specialties of nuclear medicine and diagnostic radiology.
 Dr. Schrunk retired from the practice of medicine and now dedicates his time to his two passions: the future exploration and human development of the Moon and the science of laws.
 He has authored many scientific papers on lunar development issues and is a co-author of the book, The Moon: Resources, Future Development, and Colonization, published by Wiley-Praxis in 1999.
 The second edition of the "Moonbook" was released by Springer-Praxis in 2007.
-Dr. Schrunk founded the Quality of Laws Institute in 1995 and authored the book, THE END OF CHAOS: Quality Laws and the Ascendancy of Democracy, published in 2005 by the Quality of Laws Press.
+Dr. Schrunk founded the Quality of Laws Institute in 1995 and authored the book, The End of Chaos: Quality Laws and the Ascendancy of Democracy, published in 2005 by the Quality of Laws Press.
+His Science Laws movement has now founded the First Annual Science Laws Convention in San Diego, California, November 2014.
 Dr. Schrunk lives in Poway, California with his wife, Sijia, son, Erik, and daughter, Brigitte.

-Editor's Notes: Dr. David Schrunk is the only medical doctor, aerospace engineer, Space scientist and author, and Founder of Quality Laws Institute in the world.
-And he is a Kepler Space Institute Faculty Member and Member of the Board of Editors for this Journal of Space Philosophy.
+Editors' Notes: Dr. David Schrunk is the only medical doctor, aerospace engineer, Space scientist, and author in the world.
+And he is a Kepler Space Institute Member and Member of the Board of Editors for this Journal of Space Philosophy.
 It has been a special privilege to share Kepler Space events and work with him.
 He is a remarkable intellectual and innovative thinker.
-I first met Dr. Schrunk when invited to lunch with three of his Lunar Industry and research professionals at Torrey Pines, California on 15 December 2009.
-His capabilities and achievements have been educating me ever since.
-I videoed Dr. Schrunk, author Dr Phillip Harris (see his "Humanity's Destiny is Offworld" article in this Issue #1), Dr. Thomas Matula, and Transorbital Corporation President, Dennis Laurie, at that luncheon.
-You can see and hear them each making a short statement about the critical importance of the Moon to the future of human Space exploration, development and settlement at www.bobkrone.com/node/222.
+Bob Krone first met Dr. Schrunk when invited to lunch with three of his lunar Industry and research professionals at Torrey Pines, California on 15 December 2009.
+Bob videoed Dr. Schrunk, author Dr. Phillip Harris